nadeesha/gridster-bootstrap/README.md

 gridster-bootstrap
 ==================
-An attempt to generate boostrap-based responsive layouts using [gridster.js](https://github.com/ducksboard/gridster.js)
+An attempt to generate boostrap-based responsive layouts using [gridster.js](https://github.com/ducksboard/gridster.js).
+Check out the [demo](https://rawgithub.com/ncthis/gridster-bootstrap/master/demo/index.html).

 #Set up
 1. For the moment, we need underscore.js as a dependency.
 So you'll need to add that to your project.